massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

 .. _writing-sc-sum:

-Writing the smart-contract
+Writing the smart contract
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Smart-contracts are in the `assembly` directory.
+Smart contracts are in the `assembly` directory.
-The `main.ts` will be our smart contract.
+The `main.ts` will be our smart-contract file.

-For this tutorial, we will create a very simple smart contract that calculate the sum of two integers.
+For this tutorial, we will create a very simple smart contract which calculates the sum of two integers.

 You can find it here `assembly/main.ts`.